Love Match: Wife donates kidney to husband

 Today, both are doing well and they even have a new title to share: grandparents.

 Living donation saves lives.
-Learn more about becoming a living donor.
+Learn more about living donation.